top of page

 Take, for example, the story of Ingrid, a successful businesswoman overwhelmed by the endless options for her children's extracurricular activities.
 She felt like she was failing as a mother if she didn't give her kids every opportunity.
 But when she limited their activities to just a few options, she found that everyone was happier and more relaxed.

 The benefits of having fewer choices extend beyond our mental health.
 Research has shown that when we have too many options, we're more likely to engage in unhealthy behaviors, such as overeating or overspending.
-By limiting our choices, we can create an environment that supports healthier habits.
+We can create an environment that supports healthier habits by limiting our choices.

 So, how can we apply this concept to our lives?
 Here are a few takeaways: